Kaiser17100/AVR-C-Morse-Decoder/README.md

  4) Run the __make upload__ bash command on the directory which contains both the MakeFile and the sketch.c file.
  5) __Optional:__ Run the __make clean__ bash command to clear out the temporary build files _(.elf and .hex)_
 ## License
-This project is open-source and free to use for educational and hobbyist purposes.
+This project is open-source and free.
 Feel free to modify and expand it!